ed-lau/riana/readme.md

 		** --precursor-window 20
 		** --precursor-window-type ppm

-	(It should be OK to adjust these search parameters.)

 	* Run Percolator with the following options:
 		** --protein T
 		** --fido-empirical-protein-q T

+	(Obviously you should be able to adjust most if not all of the above parameters to optimize the database search for particular data sets.)

     * Input to RIAna: